johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript-2.md

 The last thing I want to show you is one of the most exciting new things, something we brought back from Swift Playgrounds.
 Xcode has always known a lot about the structure of your code -- the different constructs, like methods, expressions and if statements.
 But none of that information has ever really been surfaced in a way you can use it.
 Until now.

-If I hold down the Command key, and mouse around, I see Xcode is showing me the structure of my code.
-And when I click, I get a set of options that are specfic for that thing.
+If I hold down the Command key, and mouse around, I Xcode highlights the structure of my code.
+And when I click, I get a set of options that are specific for that thing.

-    [Command-Control click on the if statement around line 29, select "Add else"]
+    [Command click on the if statement around line 41]

-And the menu updates based on the structure of my code, so now when I bring up the menu on the if block I'm only offered "Add else/if", since Xcode knows that I already have an "else".

-I can Command-Control click on other things, like this class, and I get different options -- add method or property in this case.
+Command-clicking on this class, gives me different options, like adding a method or property.

+    [Command click on the class around line 11]

+I can do more than just add code, though, I can transform code too.
+So here where I'm adding Earth's moon, I'll Command-click on the Moon class, and choose "Extract Expression…" and create a local variable to use.

+    [Command click on "Moon" around line 31 and select "Extract Expression…"]

+I can add items to an array.

+    [Command click on the trailing "]" around line 59 and select "Add Item…"]

+Looks like I was missing "venus" here.

+I can even extract out a chunk of code into it's own method.

+    [Command click on the trailing "}" around line 56 and select "Extract Method…"]

-Those are all local transformations, but it's a bit more interesting when I want to make a something like rename, which spans files.
-I want to rename this method named "darker".
-I'll hold down Command-Control and click on it, then choose rename.
+Those are all local transformations -- it's even more interesting when I want to do something that spans files, like a rename.
+Let's rename << some method >>.
+I'll hold down Command and click on it, then choose rename.

-    [Command-Control click on "darker" on line XX and choose "Rename…"]
+    [Command-Control click on << ?? >> on line <<??>> and choose "Rename…"]

-When I do that, Xcode collapses things down and shows me all the slices of code that will be affected by this name change across my project.
-When I start typing a new name, I'll see it reflected in all of those call sites, including this one down here in Objective-C. I can change the paraemter name too, but I think what I've got is working.
+When I do that, Xcode collapses things down and shows me all the slices of code that will be affected by this name change across my entire project.
+When I start typing a new name, I'll see it reflected in all of those call sites, including this one down here in Objective-C. I can change the parameter name too.

 I'll click "Rename" and thats it.

-Lets rename one more thing here -- I want to change the class name.
-I'll Command-Control "Color" and select "Rename…".
-In this case, the class name matches the file name, so Xcode's offering to change that for us too.
-If we scroll down, I can see all the places in my code that will be affected, including this call from Objective-C here -- renaming works great across languages.

-I'll type in a new name, lets call it "GraphColor", and click "Rename".
-That's it!
-Really fluid, really simple.
+Let me rename one more thing here, just to show you how deep the support goes.
+I'll rename << ?? >>, which has a file name that corresponds to it, it's used in an IB document, and it also shows up in my Info.plist.
+Xcode identifies all of those scenarios and offers to make the right changes.
+Really powerful.

 And thats the new source editor and refactoring in Xcode 9.